-The iPadOS 13.2.2 update squashes several, but problems have unsurprisingly slipped into Apple’s latest release for iPad, iPad Air, iPad mini, and iPad Pro.
+The iPadOS 13.3 update squashes several issues, but problems have slipped into Apple’s latest release for iPad, iPad Air, iPad mini, and iPad Pro.

-Apple’s released a new version of its iPadOS 13 operating system.
-The iPadOS 13.2 update is a small maintenance upgrade and it comes with four bug fixes for your tablet. .
+Apple’s released an updated version of its iPadOS 13 operating system.
+The iPadOS 13.3 update is a milestone upgrade and it includes a mix of features, bug fixes, enhancements, and security patches.

 In this guide, we’ll take you through the current state of iPadOS 13 problems.
 We’ll also show you where to find potential fixes for the most common iPadOS 13 problems and provide you with some resources that should help if you run into trouble.

 Our walkthrough also touches on the state of the downgrade and tell you about what’s coming next from Apple in terms of bug fixes.

 iPad mini, iPad Pro, iPad Air, and iPad users are complaining about a mix of bugs and performance issues including some that popup every time Apple releases a new version of its software.

 The current list of iPadOS 13.3 problems includes UI lag, crashes, issues with first and third-party apps, Face ID problems, Wi-Fi issues, and Bluetooth issues.
 There are also some issues with the new Screen Time features that arrived on board iOS 13.3.

 We expect the list to grow over the course of month as more people transition from iOS 12 to iPadOS 13.3 and iPadOS 13.1/iPadOS 13.1.1/iPadOS 13.1.2/iPadOS 13.1.3/iPadOS 13.2/iPadOS 13.2.2/iPadOS 13.2.3 to iPadOS 13.3.